ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case the joining node is not going to join the group exclusively as monitor, it is a current member of the group, and the 'client_cred_verify' parameter is not present, then the following applies:

 * If the 'client_cred' parameter is present, the Group Manager verifies that it is already storing the authentication credential specified therein, as associated with the joining node in the group.
-If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
+If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response (OPT8).

 * If case the 'client_cred' parameter is not present, the Group Manager verifies that it is already storing an authentication credential, as associated with the joining node in the group.
-If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
+If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response (OPT8).

 In case the joining node is not going to join the group exclusively as monitor and the 'client_cred_verify' parameter specifies the empty CBOR byte string (0x40), the Group Manager checks whether it has already achieved proof-of-possession of the joining node's private key associated with the authentication credential that is specified in the 'client_cred' parameter.
 If such verification fails, then the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 3 ("Invalid proof-of-possession evidence").
 After receiving that response, the client MUST NOT specify an empty PoP evidence in the 'client_cred_verify' parameter of a follow-up Join Request for joining the same group.